 Ready to start watching Ultra HD on your new 4k TV?
-Netflix has a bunch of original shows in 4k (2160p) resolution, and many titles feature High Dynamic Range (HDR) such as Stranger Things, House of Cards, and Black Mirror.
-They’ve also got several Marvel series in Ultra HD including Daredevil, Jessica Jones, Luke Cage and Iron Fist, all of whom meet to fight crime in New York City as The Defenders.
+Netflix has a bunch of original shows in 4k (2160p) resolution, and many titles feature High Dynamic Range (HDR) such as Stranger Things, Lucifer, and Black Mirror.
+They’ve also got several Marvel series in Ultra HD including Daredevil, Jessica Jones, Luke Cage, and Iron Fist, all of whom meet to fight crime in New York City as The Defenders.

-Netflix also has a large library of Original Films in Ultra HD such as The Guernsey, Extinction, Crouching Tiger, Hidden Dragon: Sword of Destiny, Bright, and the just-released sci-fi original How it Ends, starring Forest Whitaker and Theo James.
-Comedy specials that stream in 4k include Sarah Silverman A Speck of Dust, Amy Schumer: The Leather Special, and Tracy Morgan: Staying Alive, to name a few.
+Netflix also has a large library of Original Films in Ultra HD such as Bird Box, Polar, Our Planet, and the sci-fi original How it Ends starring Forest Whitaker and Theo James.
+Comedy specials that stream in 4k include Kevin Hart: Irresponsible, Sarah Silverman A Speck of Dust, Amy Schumer: The Leather Special, and Tracy Morgan: Staying Alive, to name a few.

-But watching Ultra HD isn’t as easy as turning on your new TV and connecting to Netflix.
+But watching Ultra HD may not be as easy as turning on your new TV and connecting to Netflix, at least at first.
 There are some settings that need to be set up before you start seeing the “Ultra HD” label showing up while browsing Netflix titles on your TV.
-Here’s what you need to know to start watching Ultra HD content on Netflix.
+Here’s what you need to do to start watching Ultra HD content on Netflix.

 Subscribe to 4k Netflix Service